Google and Facebook 'Must Pay For News' From Which They Make Billions - Slashdot

 Re: (Score:2)

-Double edged sword if there ever was one (Score:1)
+Double edged sword if there ever was one (Score:4, Insightful)

 Re: (Score:2)